How NOBU works

 SetupWeeks of baseline collectionStarts immediately, no training data required

-False alarmsFrequent — static thresholds don't adaptSignificantly fewer — confidence reflects actual system state
+False alarmsFrequent — static thresholds don't adaptSignificantly fewer — risk levels adapt to operating conditions

 AdaptationManual recalibration after changesContinuously adapts to operating conditions

-New failure modesCan't detect what it wasn't trained forDetects anything that increases system uncertainty
+New failure modesCan't detect what it wasn't trained forDetects emerging problems regardless of whether they match known failure patterns

 Why the difference exists